How to Drain Blood From a Subungual Hematoma

 Treatment for Minor Subungual Hematomas

 What should you do if you smash your toe or finger and a subungual hematoma begins to form under your nail?

-- Elevation - elevate your hand or your foot so that the injury is above your heart.
-This will help reduce the bloodflow to your injury which will help reduce the pressure and throbbing.
+- Elevation—Raise your hand or your foot so that the injury is above your heart.
+This will help reduce the blood flow to your injury, which will help reduce the pressure and throbbing.

 Please note that the advice given in this article is not from a medical professional.